Reverberation Mapping of Lamp-post and Wind Structures in Accretion Thin Disks: Data fitting

 The chi-square value for the time lag is defined as:

-where $\Delta\tau_\lambda^{\rm obs}$ represents the observed time lag relative to the reference wavelength $\lambda_0 =\lambda_{\rm ref}/(1+z)$, $\sigma_\tau$ is the average of the upper and lower limits of the error bars, and $N_\lambda$ is the number of time lag measurements.
+where $\Delta\tau_\lambda^{\rm meas}$ represents the measured time lag in the rest frame relative to the reference wavelength $\lambda_0 =\lambda_{\rm ref}/(1+z)$, $\sigma_\tau$ is the average of the upper and lower limits of the error bars, and $N_\lambda$ is the number of time lag measurements.
 During the fitting process, we exclude measurements that may be influenced by emission from the much larger Broad Line Region (BLR) relative to the disk (see also \sref{sec:discussion} for further discussion).
-We further adopt the luminosity at $5100~\textrm{\AA}$ as our prior, based on \eref{eqn:flux_pl}, defined as
+We further adopt the measured luminosity at $5100~\textrm{\AA}$ as our prior, based on \eref{eqn:flux_pl}, defined as

 where $\sigma_{\log \nu L_\nu}$ is chosen as $\log(0.5)$, indicating that the measurement can be deviated by a factor of 2 due to inclination or contamination of host galaxy.
 We choose monochramatic luminosity instead of bolometric luminosity as our prior because the bolometric luminosity from literature is estimated considering $\beta=0$, which does not apply to this work.
 The total chi-square is then defined as $\chi^2 = \chitau + \chilum$.